 Upgrades are arguably the most valuable benefit, and those are prioritized by status.
 The higher your status, the better the odds of those clearing.
 While it’s route dependent, it’s important to be realistic, as you’re much more likely to clear as an MVP Gold 75K member than an MVP member, for example.

 Is an Alaska status challenge worth it?

 Alaska Mileage Plan is a great frequent flyer program, as it’s the only major program in the United States to still award miles based on distance flown rather than dollars spent.
 On top of that, with Alaska Airlines now being a member of oneworld, there are more perks from this status when traveling on other airlines.
-On top of that, Alaska elite members can even receive reciprocal upgrades on American.
+Alaska elite members can even receive reciprocal upgrades on American, offering lots of flexibility.